TMAI42/large_file_sorter/README.md

 | 1                 | 1.1            | 152      | 71,798         | 660.08                           |
 | 2                 | 1.1            | 163      | 71,796         | 660.08                           |
 | 3                 | 1.1            | 158      | 71,82          | 660.08                           |

+## Note

+This task could be much easier for binary file, in this case we would be able to implement efficient inplace sort as explained in [An Efficient External Sort Algorithm with no Additional Space](https://www.researchgate.net/publication/220460059_An_Efficient_External_Sort_Algorithm_with_no_Additional_Space_Short_Note).
+But this task is almost imposable due data structure: we are using strings as data, so each individual element could have different size

 ## Resources